 The objectives and decision-making criteria, as amended following the Scoping Report consultation, are set out in Table 2.1.
-This is the appraisal framework which has been used to appraise the Refreshed Issues and Options, the Emerging Preferred Options, the First Draft Submission WCS and the Submission WCS.
+This is the appraisal framework which has been used to appraise the Refreshed Issues and Options, the Emerging Preferred Options, the First Draft Submission WCS, the WCS Publication Document and the WCS Publication Document as amended by the Addendum.

-Table 2.1SA Objectives and Decision-Making Criteria
+Table 2.1 SA Objectives and Decision-Making Criteria